wizardofwhimsy/wizardofwhimsy.github.io/jasper-master/_posts/2020-05-09-drake-island-quatsino.md

 ![Drake-Island](/assets/images/post14-drakeisland/Elderly Ed Frigon.JPG)*Elderly Ed Frigon*
 ![Drake-Island](/assets/images/post14-drakeisland/Frigon's hotel getting floated to the mill.JPG)*Frigon’s hotel getting floated to the mill*

-To get to Drake Island we up launching from Atkin’s Cove, a place we had been to before.
+To get to Drake Island we ended up launching from Atkin’s Cove, a place we had been to before.
 To get there you take Neroutsos Main north of Port Alice on the east side of Neroutsos Inlet.
 Keep going on Neroutsos Main for 12 kilometres.
 Make sure to keep a careful eye on your odometer—it might be the only way you’ll be able to find the proper turn.
 About halfway there you will see a fork in the road with a branch that goes up the mountain.
 Don’t take it.
 That’s Quarry Main.
 It won’t take you to Atkin’s Cove, but it will take you up the mountain for an incredible view!
 Go up too far and you will definitely be needing a four-wheel drive and a strong stomach for driving on high mountain roads!
 Once you pass a side road on Nertoutsos Main with a wire across it, go a few metres further and turn left along a little “goat trail” that’s just wide enough for a vehicle to pass.
 Sometimes it is overgrown with shrubs, but sometimes it’s brushed.
 Drive for about a half a kilometre to a pull-out where you can park.
 In total, you shouldn’t go over 13 km from Port Alice.
 Any more than that and you’re lost!
 Let me remind you that if you go out into the bush, make sure to inform someone where you’re going and when you plan to be back so you don’t have to wait for days or even weeks before someone realizes you are missing.

 If you look hard enough, on the south west side of the pull-out, you will see an opening in the shrubs which should be marked with florescent ribbon.
 That is the trail head.
 If you walk into the woods to the west, you will start to see water.
 If you read about our first adventure to Atkin’s Cove from years back, you will see how we got terribly lost!
 Check out my post, “Atkin’s Cove: Lost and Lost Again!” and have a laugh!